HungSadCat/HungSadCat/README.md

 - 👋 Hi, I’m Hưng.
-A random people from Vietnam!!!
+A random guy from Vietnam!!!